nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 1. User requests to list contact.
 2. SOCket shows a list of contacts.
 3. User requests to sort the list by a category.
-4. SOCket sorts alphanumerically by that category and displays the sorted list.
+4. SOCket sorts the contacts by that category and displays the sorted contact list.

     Use case ends.